wasified/sakai-automator/readme.md

 ### How to run tests

-Just run "pytest <script_name>)" in the terminal to start a test.
-Always run all tests from the root directory (even the ones in the subfolder) since the CSV is read relative to the root.
+Just run "pytest <script_name>" in the terminal to start a test.
+Always run all tests from the root directory (even the ones in the subfolder) since the users CSV is read from the root of where the script is called from.
+Further, test_setup.py should be run first since that test sxript creates users, a test course and adds the students to the course as well.